HelkerVonMises/decimal-binary-converter/README.md

-# decimal-binary-converter
+# Decimal to binary converter

-A 8 bit decimal to binary converter
+This program converts a decimal number to a 1 byte binary number.

+For example: 107 in decimal is equal to 01101011 in binary.